Chester Conklin: Decline

 Conklin's career hit bottom in the 1950s, and he took work as a department-store Santa Claus to make ends meet.
 In the 1960s, Conklin was living at the Motion Picture Country Home and Hospital when he fell in love with another patient there, June Gunther.
 The two got married in Las Vegas in 1965, the fourth marriage for both, they set up housekeeping in Van Nuys, California; the groom was seventy-nine and the bride sixty-five.
-Conklin made one last film after that, a Western comedy, A Big Hand for the Little Lady, released in 1966.
+Conklin's final film appearance was in the Western comedy A Big Hand for the Little Lady, released in 1966.

 Personal life

 On April 12, 1933, Conklin was divorced from Minnie V. Conklin after a marriage of 18 years and nine months.
 He married Margherita Rouse on May 5, 1934, in Hollywood.
 She died on May 14, 1937.
 On June 17, 1965, Conklin married former actress June Gunther in Las Vegas.

-Conklin died October 11, 1971 in California at the age of 85.
+Conklin died in California on October 11, 1971, at the age of 85.